 The Petroleum and Other Fuels Reporting Act 2017 (the Act) commenced operation on 24 August 2017.
 The Act is supported by the Petroleum and Other Fuels Reporting Rules 2017 (the Rules), which came into effect on 15 November 2017.
 The Rules set out the detailed mandatory reporting requirements for businesses.

 The Petroleum and Other Fuels Reporting Act 2017 and Petroleum and Other Fuels Reporting Rules 2017 were independently reviewed by Ernst & Young.
 The purpose of the review was to assess whether the legislation was achieving its policy objectives and to identify areas of improvement.
 See further information on the review and the government’s response.

 What does mandatory reporting mean for my business?

-The Australian Government is working with affected businesses to help them understand their reporting obligations.
+The Australian Government works with affected businesses to help them understand their reporting obligations.

-The mandatory reporting scheme has been developed in consultation with the transport fuel sector and other relevant industries.
+The mandatory reporting scheme was developed in consultation with the transport fuel sector and other relevant industries.
 Further information on the consultation process is available below.